schitresh/system-design/website_designs/1_introduction.md

 - Be prepared for 'why' questions on using specific technologies
   - Interviewer may ask for more details and justifications
   - Discuss trade-offs and alternatives
-- Don't go into detail prematurely since there is strict timeframe
+- Don't go into details prematurely since there is strict timeframe
   - Wait for interviewer's feedback or response on what needs to be discussed
 - Requirements may change during the interview to test your flexibility
   - Don't try to fit the requirements somehow in a set architecture